 apache2 package, the

 apache2-data package is needed as a dependency.
-In this case, you can continue by pressing ENTER or “y”, or abort the operation by typing “n”.
+In this case, you can continue by pressing Enter or “Y”, or cancel by typing “n”.

-The version in this case must match a one of the package version numbers available in the repository.
+The version in this case must match one of the package version numbers available in the repository.
 This means utilizing the versioning scheme employed by your distribution.
-You can find the available versions by typing
+You can find the available versions by using

 If you need to run through these (and additional) configuration steps at a later time, you can use the

 dpkg-reconfigure command.
 This command looks at the package passed to it and re-runs any post-configuration commands included within the package specification:

 This will allow you access to the same (and often more) prompts that you ran upon installation.

 Many times, you will want to see the side effects of a procedure before without actually committing to executing the command.